dungnq271/Maze-Vision/README.md

-# Cross Maze using Fingertips
+# Cross Maze using Fingertips only

 ## Setup
 Follow these steps: